 This is a mind-boggling amount of adjustment options for a chair in this price range.

-(Related: Steelcase Karman: Best Office Chair For $2,000?)
+(Related: Steelcase Karman: Worst Office Chair For $2,000?)

 2. Smooth Recline Motion.

-Above: the ErgoTune Supreme V3 in Coral Red looks nice when paired with a black standing desk.
+Above: The ErgoTune Supreme V3 in Coral Red looks nice when paired with a black standing desk.

 I’m famous for reclining and rocking back in my chair during meetings, which is why I kept my Aeron for so long.